Analog stick: Neutral position and drifting

 To operate properly, an analog stick must establish a neutral position, a special, unique position which the stick must maintain that the controller would interpret as an intentional cessation or absence of in-game movement.
 Ideally, this would be the stick's very center when it is not touched or moved.
 Whenever the controller is activated or the system it is connected to is powered on, the current position of its analog stick(s) become the established neutral position.
 If the analog stick is moved away from its center during a time while it is established, the neutral position would shift to some place away from the center of the stick, causing the controller to interpret the center motionless position of the stick as in-game movement, since it is not the neutral position as it should be.
 This phenomenon, commonly called drifting, causes undesired gameplay effects, depending on the current game's controls, such as constant movement of the player character in a single direction or the game camera being skewed towards one particular angle while the affected stick is unmoved, and can only be corrected by performing particular actions that would restore the affected analog stick's neutral position back to the center of the analog stick.
 For Nintendo controllers with analog sticks, this would involve holding down a certain combination of buttons while the affected analog sticks are untouched.

 History

 Analog joysticks

+Sega's two-player arcade electro-mechanical game MotoPolo, released in early 1968, introduced joystick controllers, one for each player.
+They were essentially analog joysticks, using analog magnetic lever technology to move miniature motorbikes in any direction on the table.

-Shortly after the introduction of the first microcomputers, Cromemco introduced a S-100 bus card containing an analog-to-digital converter, and shortly after, a card with two of these and an associated analog joystick, the JS-1.
-This is the first known example of such a device for personal use.
+Shortly after the introduction of the first microcomputers, Cromemco introduced a S-100 bus card containing an analog-to-digital converter, and shortly after in 1976, a card with two of these and an associated analog joystick, the JS-1.
+This is the first known example of such a device for a personal computer.